Importance and Mission

-PTTEP respects human rights wherever it operates, as guided by its corporate good governance principles, business ethics, CSR framework and sustainability philosophy which is based on the Universal Declaration of Human Rights (UDHR) and the International Labor Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
-Importantly, PTTEP participated in the United Nations Global Compact (UNGC) in 2011 and is required to report on the implementation of human rights measures and impacts on stakeholders.
+PTTEP respects human rights wherever it operates, as guided by its corporate good governance principles, business ethics, CSR framework and sustainability philosophy and based on the Universal Declaration of Human Rights (UDHR) and the International Labor Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
+Most importantly, PTTEP participated in the United Nations Global Compact (UNGC) in 2011 and is required to report on the implementation of human rights measures and impacts on stakeholders.
 To ensure economic and social values of business operations, UNGC highlights the need for businesses to integrate 10 principles into their operations.
-PTTEP's Communication on Progress on the implementation of 10 principles has been in UNGC Advanced Level since 2015 which largely fall into four categories of human rights (Principles 1-2), labor (Principles 3-6), environment and anti-corruption (Principles 7-10). and details are published on UNGC website.
-Moreover, PTTEP's human rights policy is based on the United Nations Guiding Principles on Business and Human Rights (UNGP) or Ruggie Framework, and the Voluntary Principles on Security and Human Rights.
-The Company expects its personnel to uphold PTTEP's Human Rights Policy and seeks business partners and suppliers' cooperation in honoring human rights principles in any business activities.
+PTTEP's Communication on Progress (CoP) on the implementation of 10 principles has been in UNGC Advanced Level since 2015, mainly falling into 4 categories of human rights (Principles 1-2), labor (Principles 3-6), environment and anti-corruption (Principles 7-10) and the details are published on UNGC website.
+Moreover, PTTEP's Human Rights Policy is based on the United Nations Guiding Principles on Business and Human Rights (UNGP) or Ruggie Framework, and the Voluntary Principles on Security and Human Rights.
+In addition, the Company is committed to aligning its human rights implementation with the National Action Plan on Business and Human Rights – NAP in all related dimensions, and expects its personnel to uphold PTTEP's Human Rights Policy and seeks business partners and suppliers' cooperation in honoring human rights principles in any business activities.

-For concrete implementation of PTTEP's Human Rights Policy with respect to human rights and prevention of violation, the Company developed the Human Rights Management System which involves (1) identification of human rights risk through due diligence process (2) development of mitigation measures (3) integration of actions in project and corporate levels and (4) monitoring and reporting of performance to relevant stakeholders.
-Activities under the system are as follows:
+For concrete implementation of PTTEP's Human Rights Policy with respect to human rights and prevention of violation, the Company developed the Human Rights Management System which involves 3 key aspects: (1) human rights due diligence (2) whistleblowing and remedies (3) building shared responsibility and understanding on human rights as outlined below:

 Human rights Due Diligence

-The system clearly specifies the required identification of human rights issues which are classified into five main groups based on their involvement: personnel, community, supply chain, the environment and security.
+PTTEP Human Rights Management System clearly specifies the required identification of human rights issues which are classified into 5 main groups based on their involvement: personnel, community, supply chain, environment and security.
 Such identification also includes the vulnerable like children, ethnic minorities, indigenous people and migrant workers.
-Risk levels are assessed in accordance with two factors - the likelihood and its impact, being aligned with PTT Group's requirements, UN Global Compact's due diligence guidelines and IPIECA's practices.
+Risk levels are assessed in accordance with 2 factors: the likelihood and its impact, being aligned with PTT Group's requirements, UN Global Compact's due diligence guidelines and IPIECA's practices.

 Further information on PTT Group's Risk Assessment Framework is on PTT Human Rights Management page.

-In 2020, PTTEP received no report on human rights violation and no remediation was necessary.
-Nevertheless, PTTEP recognizes the importance of human rights protection and remediation for individuals who may be affected by its operations.
-The Company has therefore established regulations on whistleblowing and whistleblower protection.
+PTTEP recognizes the importance of human rights protection and remediation for individuals who may be affected by its operations.
+The Company has, therefore, established regulations on whistleblowing and whistleblower protection.
 Communication channels accessible to all stakeholders are in place, where they can voice their comments and grievances.
 PTTEP developed the guideline to be used as a framework and guidance to ensure appropriate remediation, compensation and mitigation (in monetary and non-monetary forms) for the people affected by the complaint as stated in the Remediation Guideline.